adcirc/adcirc/CONTRIBUTING.md

 ### Forks

 Forks are fully fledged repositories that are available for development work.
 Forks allow developers to create as many branches as they would like without the approval of repository administrators to conduct experiments and develop ideas.
-A forked repository is registered to a particular user but maintains an association with the master ADCIRC repository without cluttering it.
+A forked repository is registered to a particular user but maintains an association with the main ADCIRC repository without cluttering it.

 To create your own Fork, use the Fork button from the ```adcirc-cg``` repository page on Github.
 When you do this, a new repository will be created under your account.
 This repository is your personal playground.